Is your drug damaged? Particle counting can give you the answer

 In most cases particles are one of:

-- Engineering materials shed from the storage container or delivery device; or
+- engineering materials shed from the storage container or delivery device;

 Protein aggregates tend to be the most prevalent particles and can be a clear indicator of damage to the drug and therefore a reduction in the drug’s therapeutic effect.